What | How | Who | Jobs | Partners | Contact | More

 Priorities

-(28) The priority of a ticket is meant to help you decide which ticket you should work on at a given moment.
+(30) The priority of a ticket is meant to help you decide which ticket you should work on at a given moment.
+Your Tickets to work list is sorted by decreasing priority.

 Our goals